Montanism: History

 There was real doubt at Rome, and its bishop (either Eleuterus or Victor I) even wrote letters in support of Montanism, although he was later persuaded by Praxeas to recall them.
 In 193, an anonymous writer found the church at Ancyra in Galatia torn in two, and opposed the "false prophecy" there.

 Eventually, Montanist teachings came to be regarded as heresy by the orthodox Great Church for a number of reasons.
 The clash of basic beliefs between the movement's proponents and the greater Christian world was likely enough for such conflict to occur.
 Additionally, in the opinion of anti-Montanists, the movement's penchant for dramatic public displays by its adherents brought unwanted attention to the still fledgling religion.
 Thus, fears concerning the appearance of Montanist practices to their non-Christian rulers fueled anti-Montanist sentiment.
 The imperial government carried out sporadic executions of Christians under the reign of Marcus Aurelius, circa AD 161–180, which coincides with the spread of Montanism.

 There is no clear evidence as to what happened to Montanus.
-One of the most widespread stories at the time, as stated by an anonymous associate of Apolinarius, is that he hanged himself, as did Maximilla, although he does not exclude the possibility of them dying some other way.
+One of the most widespread stories at the time, as stated by an anonymous associate of Apollinarius, is that he hanged himself, as did Maximilla, although he does not exclude the possibility of them dying some other way.

 There was never a uniform excommunication of New Prophecy adherents, and in many places they maintained their standing within the orthodox community.
 This was the case at Carthage.
 While not without tension, the church there avoided schism over the issue.
 There were women prophesying at Carthage, and prophecy was considered a genuine charism.
 It was the responsibility of the council of elders to test all prophecy and to determine genuine revelation.
 Tertullian, undoubtedly the best-known defender of the New Prophecy, believed that the claims of Montanus were genuine beginning c.
 207. He believed in the validity of the New Prophecy and admired the movement's discipline and ascetic standards.
 Debates continue as to whether Tertullian decisively left the orthodox Church and joined a separate Montanist sect or remained an early proto-orthodox Christian.